axoflow/axosyslog-core-docs/content/docs/chapter-sources/section-sources-how-work/_index.md

 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->

-A source is where `syslog-ng` receives log messages.
+A source is where AxoSyslog receives log messages.
 Sources consist of one or more drivers, each defining where and how messages are received.

 To define a source, add a source statement to the `syslog-ng.conf` configuration file using the following syntax: